ppy/osu-wiki/news/2019-03-25-project-loved-week-of-march-24th.md

 [DJ Sharpnel - Back to the gate](https://osu.ppy.sh/beatmapsets/305124#mania) by [pporse](https://osu.ppy.sh/users/4991434) and [bbu2](https://osu.ppy.sh/users/4307930)
 191 BPM, 5:19 | 7K 6.12★

-Primarily known for its appearance in the Semifinals in the osu!mania 7K World Cup 2016 and as a major stepping stone to chordstreaming and stamina practice, Back to the Gate is one of pporse's more well known and loved map overall.
+Primarily known for its appearance in the Semifinals in the osu!mania 7K World Cup 2016 and as a major stepping stone to chordstreaming and stamina practice, Back to the gate is one of pporse's more well known and loved map overall.

 Coming in at 190.65 BPM, the map comes in with relatively simple chordstreaming which mostly consists of triples.
 The chart occasionally spices things up with pattern repetition on intentional chordtrill usages and some comfy bursting.
 In contrast to conventional BMS style mapping approaches, this chart also present some LN usages and a general lack of brackets up until the final section.
 While the song clocks in at 5 minutes, some breaks are provided.
 Overall, this map is a great map to pick up for anyone around the Dan 5 - 6 skill range.